UB-Mannheim/reichsanzeiger-nlp/docs/index.md

     * street names without a house number
 * Not considered as LOC.adm:
     * regions without clear borders (e.g., Ostafrika)
+    * if a location is written as an adjective (e.g., Spanish)
 #### Tricky cases for Location

 * Specifications (for ex. island, colony etc.) of locations are annotated as well